BrunoMMendonca/forecast-alchemy-studio/AI Memory/Queue Processing & Job Management.md

 If queue processing fails or behaves unexpectedly, check the following:

-1.  **Are the backend API and Worker processes running?** You need two terminals: one for `node backend-server-example.cjs api` and one for `node backend-server-example.cjs worker`.
+1.  **Are the backend API and Worker processes running?** You need two terminals: one for `node server.js api` and one for `node server.js worker`.
 2.  **Are jobs being created correctly in the `forecast-jobs.db` file?** Use a SQLite viewer to inspect the `jobs` table.
 3.  **Is the backend worker picking up pending jobs?** Check the terminal output for the worker process for logs like "Worker: Picked up job...".
 4.  **Is the frontend successfully polling the `/api/jobs/status` endpoint?** Check the browser's network tab for successful `200 OK` responses.